 The farms of the Port Oneida area are typical of the turn of the century farms throughout the Midwest.
 It is rare, however, to find such a large collection of older farms that are free from modern development.
 The district is historically significant because it conveys the land use practices, architecture and evolution of agricultural technology common to subsistence farms of the upper Great Lakes region.
 Port Oneida was farmed for over 100 years; the houses and fields passed down from generation to generation.
-For a map of the area, take a Virtual Tour.

 Once a year, on the second Friday and Saturday in August, the Port Oneida Fair displays the crafts, skills, and talents that made rural life productive and enjoyable during the late 1800's and early 1900's.
 You can see oxen and horses pulling harvesting hay, ride in a horse-drawn wagon around the Dechow farm, watch artists and craftsmen at work, and much more.
 These pictures show a few of the activities during the fair.
 Most of the year, Port Oneida is a quiet pastoral area where you can explore the old farmsteads and get a sense of this little farming community.